2023 AP EXAM DATES

 The composite score for each AP Exam is converted to a score of 5, 4, 3, 2 or 1.
 An AP Exam score of 5 is equivalent to an A in the corresponding college course; a score of 4 is equivalent to grades of A-, B+ and B; and a score of 3 is equivalent to grades of B-, C+ and C.

-If a student scores a 3 or above on an exam, the college will waive up to 5 credits, saving thousands of dollars, depending on the college a student enrolls in.
+If a student scores a 3 or above on an exam, the college may give credit, advanced placement or both, saving hundreds or thousands of dollars depending on the college a student enrolls in.